Photoshop Maxon Cinema 4D tutorial Learn the best ways to create 3D type

 Step: 1

-I’ve provided my own typography for this tutorial, but if you want to use your own, here’s what you should do.
+Ive provided my own typography for this tutorial, but if you want to use your own, heres what you should do.
 In Illustrator, ensure your text is converted to outlines.
 If not, select everything and go to Effect > Path > Outline Object.
 Select everything again and hit Cmd/Ctrl + C to copy it to the clipboard.
+Open Photoshop and create a new file, sized 8 x 8 inches at 300dpi.
+Make sure you have a transparent background.
+Now hit Cmd/Ctrl + V to paste your vector into Photoshop.
+A dialog box will appear; select Shape Layer.
+Hit Cmd/Ctrl + Delete to fill the object with white

 Step: 2

 Under the 3D menu, choose New Extrusion from Selected Layer.
 Another dialog will ask if you want to go into the 3D workspace.
 Click Yes.
-Once you’re in the 3D space, select Environment from the 3D panel.
+Once youre in the 3D space, select Environment from the 3D panel.
 In the Properties panel, find the Ground Plane.
 Pull the opacity down to 0%.
+Choose Current View in the 3D panel, and make sure your FOV is at 67mm lens and 0.5 for DOF (these are the default camera settings).

 Step: 3

 Go to Shape 1 in the 3D panel.
 In the Properties panel, choose an Extrusion Depth of 1,700, then select the Deform settings from the icons at the top of the panel and set Taper to 0%.
 This will give your text depth without distorting it.
+Select the Infinite Light 1 in the 3D panel.
+Position it on the canvas in the front, slightly to the upper right.
+Change the Shadow Softness to 85% in the Properties panel.
+Create a new layer and fill it with black.
+Drag it under the Shape layer this will be the background for the text.
+Right-click the 3D shape layer and select Render.
+My render time was between three and four hours, so this is a good time to take a break.

 Step: 4

+Once the render is finished, its time to add texture.
+We could have applied this to the model before rendering, but then the render would have taken even longer.
+Its often faster to do this afterwards, and the effects are near-indistinguishable.
 Choose Select > Color Range.
 With the eyedropper, select the white text with a fuzziness of 160.
 Then go to Select > Modify > Expand with an Expand By 1 pixel.
 Press Cmd/Ctrl + J to duplicate the selected area onto its own layer.

 Step: 5

+For my texture, I used a free photo of concrete from lostandtaken.com.
+Copy and Paste the image into your document.
+With the picture layer selected in the Layers panel, right-click and select Create Clipping Path to clip it onto your text layer.
 Duplicate this texture several times and scale these down to increase the detail of the 3D text.
 Use layer masks to hide the seams, then merge all the textures into one layer and change its blending mode to Multiply.
 Add a Bevel and Emboss layer style to the text layer to increase the depth, using the settings shown to create an outer bevel.

 Step: 6

 Next, we will make an inner bevel.
 Duplicate the flat text layer by hitting Cmd/Ctrl + J, and Cmd/Ctrl + click the thumbnail to make a selection around it.
 Go to Select > Modify > Contract and bring it in by 4px.
+Invert the selection and press Delete.
+Put this text layer on top of the rest and clip a duplicate texture from the first copy.
+Add a Bevel and Emboss layer style using the settings shown above to create an inner bevel.

 Step: 7

+Its now time to texture the extrusion.
+Copy and paste the concrete texture, and clip it under the first shape layer.
+Set the texture layers blending mode to Multiply.
+Add a Brightness/Contrast adjustment to brighten it if needed.
 To finish it off, add a layer above the background.
-Create a white to transparent radial gradient from the centre outwards, and set the layer’s opacity to 35%.
+Create a white to transparent radial gradient from the centre outwards, and set the layers opacity to 35%.
 This will makes the 3D text pop from the background.

 Step: 8

 Hide the gradient and background.
 With the top layer selected, hit Cmd/Ctrl + Shift + Alt + E. This will duplicate and merge all visible layers.
 Add a Hue/Saturation adjustment layer and clip it to the text.
-Check the Colorize box and change the layer’s blending mode to Color – I opted for gold.
-Finally, turn the gradient and background layer visible again and you’re ready.
+Check the Colorize box and change the layers blending mode to Color I opted for gold.
+Finally, turn the gradient and background layer visible again and youre ready.

 Step: 9

-Now, let’s do it again in Cinema 4D.
+Now, lets do it again in Cinema 4D.
 Open that application and, if needed, install the CV-ArtSmart plugin from bit.ly/15vgcyK.
 Go to Plugins > CV-ArtSmart > CV-ArtSmart Object and choose your vector file.

 Step: 10

-If you’ve not used CV-ArtSmart before, spend some time familiarising yourself with the tabs.
+If youve not used CV-ArtSmart before, spend some time familiarising yourself with the tabs.
 Extrude your text by 50cm.
 Add a fillet cap by using the Caps settings shown above and rotate your text by 90 degrees.

 Step: 11

 Next, make a plane and scale it to 1,340 x 1,340cm.
 This will be the ground.
-Make sure the text is resting on the floor and that it’s not floating.
+Make sure the text is resting on the floor and that its not floating.
 Now press Alt and drag out duplicates of the plane.
-Make a box – this will be the studio space that we’ll light from within.
+Make a box this will be the studio space that well light from within.
+Select the front-most side of the box.
+Open the Attributes panel and, in the Basic tab, change Visible in Editor to off.
+That way we can see inside our scene.

 Step: 12

-Now we’re going to produce our lights.
+Now were going to produce our lights.
 Create a sphere (Create > Primitive > Sphere) and scale it using the Coord tab in the Attributes panel.
 Make it look like a flat sphere, and position it in the upper left of our box.
+Make a second sphere.
+Scale it into a long cylinder shape and place it on the bottom left.
+This will be our fill light.

 Step: 13

 Now create materials for your objects.
-See opposite for the settings I’ve used for the:
+See opposite for the settings Ive used for the: walls (top left and right) text (middle left and right) the main light (bottom left) fill light (bottom right)

 Step: 14